telerik/blazor-docs/knowledge-base/scheduler-display-allday.md

             new SchedulerAppointment
             {
                 Title = "Trip to Hawaii",
-                IsAllDay = true, // set to true to show as an all-day appointment Start = new DateTime(2019, 11, 27),
+                IsAllDay = true, // set to 'true' to show as an all-day appointment Start = new DateTime(2019, 11, 27),
                 End = new DateTime(2019, 12, 05)
             },
             new SchedulerAppointment
             {
                 Title = " Meeting with Client",
-                IsAllDay = true, // set to true to show as an all-day appointment Start = new DateTime(2019, 12, 07),
+                IsAllDay = true, // set to 'true' to show as an all-day appointment Start = new DateTime(2019, 12, 07),
                 End = new DateTime(2019, 12, 08)
             }